 Consulting and financial services represent costs for finance-related services and third-party support services.
-These costs during 2015 reflect the engagement of financial advisors to assist with financing efforts and amounts paid for transition services to former employees.
+These costs during 2016 reflect the engagement of financial advisors to assist with financing efforts and amounts paid for transition services to former Vancouver-based employees.

 Employee related costs represent costs incurred for general management of the Company.
-These costs increased during 2015, as compared to 2014, reflecting an increase in accounting, finance, and legal personnel to support increased financing efforts and general operational activities, as well as the foreign currency impacts of USD-denominated salary translation to CAD.
+These costs increased during 2016, as compared to 2015, reflecting an increase in accounting, finance, Investor Relations, and legal personnel to support increased financing efforts and general operational activities, as well as the foreign currency impacts of USD-denominated salary translation to CAD.

 Fair value of warrants granted relates to the issuance of warrants.
-Costs incurred during 2014 reflect the warrant issued to ThyssenKrupp as discussed below under "Contractual Obligations and Off Balance Sheet Arrangements."
+Costs incurred in the prior year reflect the Advisory Unit and Sponsorship Unit warrants issued to MRCC as discussed above under "Financing", and warrants issued to ThyssenKrupp as discussed below under "Contractual Obligations and Off Balance Sheet Arrangements."

 Finance costs represent fees and costs associated with financial transactions.
-Costs incurred in the second quarter of 2015 primarily reflect the portion of Convertible Security transaction costs related to the option conversion component, which were expensed on the closing date.
+Costs incurred for the nine months ended March 31, 2016 primarily reflect the portion of Convertible Security transaction costs related to the option conversion component, which were expensed on the closing date.

-Foreign exchange (gain) loss is primarily due to changes in the USD against the CAD as applied to USDdenominated transactions, the funding of USD banks, and the balance of USD-denominated accounts payables and debt.
-Variances are based on timing of individual transactions and payments, and the increased costs in the current period reflect the strengthening of the USD against CAD, predominantly applied to USD-denominated debt, partially offset by CAD-denominated payables at the Elk Creek Project.
+Foreign exchange (gain) loss is primarily due to changes in the USD against the CAD as applied to USD-denominated transactions, the funding of USD banks, and the balance of USD-denominated accounts payables and debt.
+Variances are based on timing of individual transactions and payments, and the gains for the three- and nine-month period ended March 31, 2016 reflect the overall strengthening of the CAD against USD during these periods, predominantly applied to USD-denominated debt and partially offset by CAD-denominated payables at the Elk Creek Project.

-Office and miscellaneous costs represent general costs incurred for office support, and increased during 2015 primarily due to rent expense related to the Company's Denver office.
+Office and miscellaneous costs represent general costs incurred for office support, and increased during the nine-month period ended March 31, 2016 primarily due to additional rent expense associated with opening the Company's Centennial, Colorado office.

 Professional fees primarily represent costs incurred for legal and accounting services.
-These fees increased slightly during 2015 primarily due to third party costs to support financing efforts.
+These fees increased slightly during the nine-month period ended March 31, 2016 primarily due to third-party costs to support financing efforts.

 Share-based compensation is related to grants of stock options.
 This represents non-cash charges, with the value of the options being calculated using the Black-Scholes pricing model as determined at the date of grant.
 Variations between periods reflect the timing of individual stock option grants and the increase in employee headcount.
 The value of stock-based compensation expensed is added to the share-based payment reserve within shareholders' equity, resulting in no net effect on total shareholders' equity.
-The decrease in expense in 2015 compared to 2014 reflects the timing and amount of stock option grants.
+The decrease in expense in 2016 compared to 2015 reflects the timing and amount of stock option grants, as well as changes in vesting periods.
+Options granted in 2015 were vested immediately, resulting in 100% of the value being expensed upon grant.
+Options granted in 2016 vest over an 18-month period, and the corresponding option value is being expensed over the same period.

-Change in option conversion component represents non-cash changes in the market value of the option conversion components of the Company's current year convertible debt arrangements, which are discussed above under "Recent Developments."
+Change in option conversion component represents non-cash changes in the market value of the option conversion components of the Company's current year convertible debt arrangements.

-Interest expense represents interest accrued under the Smith Loans and the Company's convertible debt arrangements.
-Increases in 2015 over 2014 are based on the timing of the closing of the individual debt instruments.
+Interest expense represents interest accrued under a related party loan (as discussed below under "Related Party Transactions") and the Company's convertible debt arrangements.
+Increases in 2016 over 2015 are based on the timing of the closing of the individual debt instruments.